 Esquinas Rainforest Lodge, Golfito region, Puntarenas province, Costa Rica—September 25, 2001

-Incilius melanochlorus is a fairly standard-looking toad, though they vary quite a bit in color and pattern.
-Unlike the much larger Rhinella marina, which were common around human habitation, I. melanochlorus were found only in the forest.
+Incilius aucoinae is a fairly standard-looking toad, though they vary quite a bit in color and pattern.
+Unlike the much larger Rhinella marina, which were common around human habitation, I. aucoinae were found only in the forest.
 The first one pictured here is a juvenile, about halfway grown.
 The second one is a full grown adult.

 - Hayes, M. P., Pounds, J. A., Timmerman, W. W. 1989.
 An Annotated List and Guide to the Amphibians and Reptiles of Monteverde, Costa Rica